Diyshift/3D-Printer/Misumi Clip Cable Channels/Readme.md

 ### Instructions:

 Snap into extrusionslots to form wire channels.
 Cutouts models are provided for wire entry/exit.
+Shown here on vertical extrusions for Trident:

 <img src="./Images/channel-installed.jpg" width=600>